Metal ion release following hip replacement not strongly related to patient activity medical study

 “Theoretic advantages are less bone destruction, less bone resection, normal femoral loading, avoidance of stress shielding, maximum proprioceptive feedback, and restoration of normal anatomy.
 In addition, reduced risk of dislocation, less leg inequality problems, and easier revision should convince surgeons to favor metal-on-metal resurfacing.”

 “A resurfacing is suitable for the treatment of a hip with severe arthritis when the femoral head bone quality is good.
-It is used more often in young and active patients than older and less active patients because conventional replacements do
+It is used more often in young and active patients than older and less active patients because conventional replacements do not last long in young and active patients.
+Further, a younger patient is more likely to need a revision of an artificial hip at some

 |A comparison of modern bearing types Dr. Thomas Gross 1/11/2011|